dholiya/PhotoEditor/README.md

-This is just UI part of my project. all the logical code is in private repositoy.
+This is just UI part of my project. all the logical code is in private repository.

 //to implement extra module
 https://developer.android.com/jetpack/compose/graphics/images/customize